Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts

-(1) First, to better discern how this diversity is spread between pairs of probe and anchors, we group the HTTP tests data into about 400k pairs of probes and anchors for which at least 300 HTTP tests are available.
-Each test is performed over IPv4 and IPv6 within a two-minute time window.
-We classify each pair into three categories by performing a \textit{t-test} determining whether its IPv4 and IPv6 request completion times distributions have different means and compute a \SI{98}{\%} confidence interval on the means difference.
+(1) First, we group the HTTP tests data into about 400k pairs of probes and anchors for which at least 300 HTTP tests are available.
+We classify each pair into three categories by performing a \textit{t-test} determining whether its IPv4 and IPv6 RCT distributions have different means and compute a \SI{98}{\%} confidence interval on the means difference.
 When the \textit{p-value} is lower than $0.02$ and the confidence interval lower bound is higher than the supposedly-higher distribution standard deviation, we define the address family with a lower mean as better.
 When one of the two conditions is not met, we define the pair has having no significantly better address family.
 The second condition eliminates instances where the distributions strongly overlap.